Quansight-Labs/quansight-labs-site/posts/2021/07/introducing-code-generator-v020.md

 ## Acknowledgements

-The development of this project is supported by NumFOCUS Small Development Grant.
+The development of this project is supported by a NumFOCUS Small Development Grant.
 We are very grateful to them for this support!